parrisvarney/ng-awesome-table/README.md

 * `nga-filter` targets each filter's input box.
 * `nga-sorter-ascending` styles the sorter icon that is visible when the column is being sorted.
 * `nga-sorter-descending` styles the sorter icon that is visible when the table column is being sorted in reverse order.
+* `nga-(prev|next)-page::after` styles the pager.

 ## Upcoming
 * Sorting on callbacks
 * Filtering on callbacks
-* Pagination

 ## Notes
 * ng-awesome-table is written using the latest and greatest EMCA version 6.
 Supporting a dinosaur browser?
 No problem, the minified build is transpiled to be compatible with EMCA 5 browsers.
 * The minified source is roughly two and a half kilobytes.
 Not 250K, literally one one hundredth of that.
-* ng-awesome-table has a light 122 SLOC (95 w/o comments).
-Don't rely on stars or forks to mesure the security and stability of the plugin, just review out the source.
+* ng-awesome-table has a light <200 SLOC.
+Don't rely on stars or forks to measure the security and stability of the plugin, just review out the source.
 * Pull requests and feature requests are very appreciated!